unixpickle/seedgarden-roku/README.md

 # seedgarden-roku

 This is an experimental Roku client for [seedgarden](https://github.com/unixpickle/seedgarden).
 This was the first (and probably last) Roku app I've created.
-I knew nothing about BrightScript before today, but I was able to hack something scrappy and functionl together in a matter of hours.
+I knew nothing about BrightScript before today, but I was able to hack something scrappy and functional together in a matter of hours.

 # What it does